number-25/autodidacticism/README.md

 * PERFECT for absolute beginners.
 Great reference to have on hand for those more familiar.
 * I must admit, the book is not cheap, and the smaller "Essential" book is just not worth buying - it is an anorexic ~150 pages of widely spaced formatting.
 I used library copies for both until I had enough savings to purchase the larger of the two books.
 If you prefer eBooks than I'd go looking.

+Probability theory

+Reasoning about luck: Probability and its uses in physics

+MIT prob theory?

+Probability theory for the enthusiastic beginner

+# Math
+Combinatorics Through Guided Discovery

+No bullshit guide to math and physics

+Mathematics for the Nonmathematicians
+Art of Problem Solving Vol 1.

 </details>